 It’s important to know that there are a few different products from Emergen-C. The most well-known version of this product is an orange-flavored powdered beverage that you mix into water or shake into a bottle, and there is also an “Immune+” variant with added vitamin D and a proprietary complex.
 They also make other products like gummies and chewables that have mostly the same nutrition profile as the powdered beverage.
 For this discussion we’ll focus on the main product:

 The main ingredient is vitamin C, but it also has B vitamins, zinc, magnesium, and other nutrients important for immune health.
-For this discussion we’ll focus on the original product because it tends to have the highest levels of the nutrients.
+For this discussion, we’ll focus on the original product because it tends to have the highest levels of nutrients.
 As we’ve discussed before, gummies are often lacking in the nutrition department.

 Emergen-C is a great option for people to boost their immunity during cold and flu season.
 However, many people also say that the product helps give them energy during the day.
 This is not surprising, because vitamin C and some of the B vitamins have been linked to decreased levels of fatigue.
 Because it’s got a bunch of different vitamins and minerals in addition to vitamin C, it also makes a fairly decent multivitamin for the average person.